adred/react-dropzone/README.md

 Please refer to https://react-dropzone.js.org for most of the functionality it offers.

 For appending files, it's enabled by default.
-If you want to disable it just pass `appendFiles` prop and set to true
+If you want to disable it just pass `appendFiles` prop and set to false

 ```javascript
 const {